bjornschuller/functionalProgrammingPrinciples/README.md

 generates other functions all the way down until you pass the last argument in.
 This can be used by applying partial functions.

-### Pattern: Use partial application to do dependency injection
+<h3>Pattern: Use partial application to do dependency injection</h3>
 Example:

 ```scala